 For me, math was my Achille’s heel in school, and like many kids, I wasn’t alone.
 It was two simple ideas that turned learning around for me— and these techniques work in virtually every subject and grade level.

-I want to take you back to the year 1983.
-The year of big hair, flash dance, General Hospital, and Three’s Company.
-I’m 14 years old and I’m sitting in my eighth-grade algebra class, staring blankly at the formula on the chalkboard.
+I want to take you back to 1983—the year of big hair, Flashdance, General Hospital, and Three’s Company.
+I’m 14 years old, and I’m sitting in my eighth-grade algebra class, staring blankly at the formula on the chalkboard.
 I can feel my neck tighten and my shoulders tense up because I just don’t get it.
 I desperately want to get it, but I just don’t.

 I even sit in the front row of the class so I can pay even more attention.
 I mean, what kid intentionally sits in the front row?

-Every day, I’d walk into class and say to myself, “Ann, today’s going to be the day you focus long enough to learn this math!”
+Every day, I walked into class and said to myself, “Ann, today’s going to be the day you focus long enough to learn this math!”
 But within five minutes, I was lost once again.

 As it turns out, I had a very hard time focusing on the things that weren’t interesting to me that I found too complex.
 And the lecture-based way math was taught to me wasn’t the way I could learn the material.

 At home, my parents tried to help me as much as they could.
-I remember one day I sat down with my dad at my little yellow Ethan Allen desk.
+I remember one day, I sat down with my dad at my little yellow Ethan Allen desk.
 My dad was a soft-spoken, thoughtful man.
-He was an engineer so his world was all about numbers.
-He lived his days with formulas, solving problems to the precise decimal.
-So who is better than him to help me understand algebra?
+He was an engineer, so his world was all about numbers.
+He lived his days with formulas, solving problems to precise decimals.
+So, who is better than him to help me understand algebra?

-Hearing all the commotion, my mother walked in and said, “you’re getting a tutor.”
-And thank goodness I did because that began my journey of understanding why I wasn’t getting all of this.
-It was my tutor Mr. Rogo who helped me realize that my problem wasn’t related to intelligence or ability but instead had to do with my inability to focus in certain settings and to study effectively.
+Hearing all the commotion, my mother walked in and said, “You’re getting a tutor.”
+Thank goodness I did because that began my journey of understanding why I wasn’t getting all of this.
+It was my tutor, Mr. Rogo, who helped me realize that my problem wasn’t related to intelligence or ability but instead had to do with my inability to focus in certain settings and to study effectively.

 Reviewing helped a lot

-The first thing my tutor did was go back to the holes in my learning and fix them and fill them in.
+The first thing my tutor did was go back to the holes in my learning, fix them, and fill them in.
 This was a time of heavy reviewing.

-Then he showed me how to use examples in my book and notes to study independently.
-And we practiced problems to the point of overlearning so that I truly understood the concepts at a deep level, not just a superficial one.
+Then, he showed me how to study independently using examples from my book and notes.
+We practiced problems to the point of overlearning so that I truly understood the concepts at a deep level, not just a superficial one.

 Previewing sealed the deal

 This summer, your child can review and preview topics that will be taught in the fall.
-They don’t have to understand everything about topics their teachers have not taught yet, but becoming familiar with the concepts and how their base knowledge can be applied to more complex problems is a sure-fire way to prime them for what’s to come.
+They don’t have to understand everything about topics their teachers have yet to teach, but becoming familiar with the concepts and how their base knowledge can be applied to more complex problems is a surefire way to prime them for what’s to come.

 And the good news is that the review-preview technique works for any topic, not just math!